-Today I pushed to GitHub my first significant update to Fountain, and boy is it a big one.
-This is the result of fantastic feedback from users and work we’ve been doing with Highland.
+Today I pushed the first significant update to Fountain, and boy is it a big one.
+This is the result of fantastic feedback from users, and work we’ve been doing with Highland.
 Here are the key changes:

 1. An All New Parser

 The old parser, FountainParser, works by hammering text files with a series of regular expressions.
 The advantage of this approach is that to port this to another language/system all one has to do is copy and paste a bunch of regular expressions.
 The downside is that this is obviously not the most efficient way to parse a document.
 This was considered an acceptable trade off for two reasons.
 One, since script documents aren’t expected to crack 200 pages, there’s a ceiling to how large files would ever expected to be.
 Two, on a modern computer it’s fast enough.